 This policy protects janitorial businesses against basic risks, such as client injuries or property damage during cleaning.
 Add lost key coverage for more complete protection.

-Workers’ compensation insurance is required in almost every state for janitorial service businesses that have employees.
-It can cover medical bills for work-related injuries.
+Workers’ compensation insurance is required in almost every state for janitorial businesses that have employees.
+It can cover medical bills for work injuries and illnesses.

 This policy covers injuries and property damage in accidents involving a janitorial company's vehicle.
 It also covers vehicle theft, vandalism, and weather damage.